weaveVM/exex.rs/README.md

 ## About
 [exex.rs](https://exex.rs) is a platform where you can find a curated list of Reth ExExes, AKA "the chainlist of ExExes". ***Note that [exex.rs](https://exex.rs) is not affiliated with the Paradigm team or the Reth team.***

+## What are Execution Extensions?
+Execution Extensions (or ExExes, for short) allow developers to build their own infrastructure that relies on Reth as a base for driving the chain (be it Ethereum or OP Stack) forward.

+An Execution Extension is a task that derives its state from changes in Reth's state.
+Some examples of such state derivations are rollups, bridges, and indexers.

+They are called Execution Extensions because the main trigger for them is the execution of new blocks (or reorgs of old blocks) initiated by Reth. [source](https://reth.rs/developers/exex/exex.html)

 ## Add an ExEx Object